Eliana Navarro

 Eliana Navarro Barahona (19 June 1920 – 5 June 2006) was a Chilean poet.
 Her poetry was praised from an early date by literary critic Hernán Díaz Arrieta.
 Her poetry has been studied in various Chilean and foreign universities and her work appears in many national and foreign anthologies.

 Early years and education

 Eliana Navarro was born in Valparaíso on June 19, 1920.
 Her parents were Fortunato Navarro Herrera, deputy for Cautín Province and vice-president of the Chamber of Deputies, and Guillermina Barahona Soriano, a teacher.
-In 1923, the family settled in Fundo El Peral, located in Trovolhue, province of Cautín, now Ninth region of Chile.
+In 1923, the family settled in Fundo El Peral, located in Trovolhue, province of Cautín, now Araucanía Region.

 Inspired by the landscape of Cautín and influenced by the southern poet Augusto Winter, Navarro wrote, at the age of seven, "La laguna de Trovolhue", one of her earliest poems.
 At the age of 14, her works were published in the magazines Margarita and En Viaje.
 After studying humanities at the Santa Cruz de Temuco school, she moved to Santiago where she studied Philosophy and Law at the Catholic and Chilean universities.